open-horizon/anax/docs/node_management_policy.md

 * `--appliesTo`: This flag will output a list of nodes that are compatible with this NMP.
 If the `--dry-run` flag is also specified, the NMP will not be added to the Exchange - this is useful when checking the compatiility of an NMP without the risk of deploying to unintended nodes.

 ## Listing NMP's currently stored in the Exchange
-To list all the NMPS that exist in the Exchange, use the following command:
+To list all the NMP's that exist in the Exchange, use the following command:
 ```
 hzn exchange nmp list [<nmp-name>]
 ```